Bentworth: Parish background

 Bentworth was the largest parish in the Hundred of Odiham, after Odiham itself.
-At the time of the Domesday Survey the Hundred was included in two separate hundreds, Odiham and Hefedele (also known as Edefele and Efedele).
+At the time of the Domesday Book the Hundred was included in two separate hundreds, Odiham and Hefedele (also known as Edefele and Efedele).
 The former comprised Lasham and Shalden and half a hide which had been taken from the nearby village of Preston Candover, and the latter included Odiham, Winchfield, Elvetham, Dogmersfield, and a former parish named Berchelei.
 For the manors of Bentworth, Greywell, Hartley Wintney, Liss, Sherfield-upon-Loddon, and Weston Patrick, there are no entries in the Survey, but they were believed to have been included in the large manor of Odiham.

 Villages and hamlets

 Within the Bentworth parish are several hamlets, the largest of which is Burkham to the north of the village.
 Other hamlets include Wivelrod to the southeast, Holt End and New Copse to the south, Thedden to the east, Ashley to the west and Tickley to the north.